Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Proofs of Section

-We then control $r_1(t)$ in the same way as in the proof of Proposition~\ref{prop:concentration}, and the discretisation error $r_2(n)$ using standard bounds for stochastic processes.
-Specifically, for the former we have by the convexity assumption~\Cref{Conv assump} that
+We then control the first term in the same way as in the proof of Proposition~\ref{prop:concentration}, and the discretisation error $r_2(s)$ using standard bounds for stochastic processes.
+Specifically, for the former we have by the convexity assumption~\Cref{Conv assump} and a variation on \eqref{eq: V/Z identity} that

 For the second part, the Cauchy-Schwarz inequality, Young's inequality and~\Cref{Lipschitz assump} give